Muhindo-Galien/Muhindo-Galien/README.md

 [![Muhndo Galien Blog](https://i.ibb.co/b5BPkRYg/Screenshot-2026-07-18-at-00-20-41.png)](https://www.olame.codes)

 I am a full stack product engineer who builds because I cannot help it.
-Over the past 6+ years I have led engineering teams as a CTO and technical lead, shipped payment systems trusted with real money, and turned rough AI prototypes into products people actually use.
+Over the past 6+ years engineering teams as a CTO and technical lead, shipped payment systems trusted with real money, and turned rough AI prototypes into products people actually use.
 I work the whole loop: talking to users, designing the solution, writing the React and TypeScript frontend and the Go or Python backend, provisioning the